Covering simple orthogonal polygons with $r$-stars: Preliminaries and tree-based bipartite graphs

-\begin{definition} Given a raster graph $G$, we call \begin{itemize} \item a set $F\subseteq E(G)$ a covering set of point guards, if any edge $e\in E(G)$ is $r$-visible from some $f\in F$; \item a set $M_H\subseteq G_H$ a covering set of horizontal mobile guards, if for any vertical slice $v\in G_V$ there exists a horizontal slice $h\in M_H$ such that $hv\in E(G)$; \item a set $M_V\subseteq G_V$ a covering set of vertical mobile guards, if for any horizontal slice $h\in G_H$ there exists a vertical slice $v\in M_V$ such that $hv\in E(G)$; \item a set $S\subseteq G_H\cup G_V$ is a covering set of mobile guards, if for any edge $hv\in E(G)$ there exists a slice $s\in S$ such that $hs\in E(G)$ or $sv\in E(G)$.
-In other words, for any $s\in G_H\cup G_V$ we have $s\in \Gamma(S)$ or $\Gamma(s)\subseteq \Gamma(S)$.\footnote{A covering set of mobile guards was defined in~\cite{GyM2017} as the notion corresponding to vertex dominating set in $G$.
-That definition is unfortunately flawed, because it does not correspond to the geometric definition.
-Note, that in grid intersection graphs, the domination number is indeed the appropriate notion for co-operative mobile guards~\cite{MR2310594}.} \end{itemize} \end{definition}
+In the other direction, let $Y$ be a minimum cardinality covering set of $r$-guards of $Q$ that avoid the boundaries of the pixels.
+By \Cref{lemma:rvisionedge}, we may choose $Y$ such that every $r$-guard $y\in Y$ is at the center of its enveloping pixel in $Q$.
+First, observe that every $y\in Y$ is also contained in the region bounded by $P$, because the center of a pixel of $Q$ is at least $\varepsilon$ distance away from $Q$.
+Similarly, the center $x$ of a pixel of $P$ is at least $\varepsilon$ distance away from the boundary of the pixel of $Q$ containing $x$.
+By \Cref{lemma:rvisionedge}, if $x$ is $r$-visible to $y$ in $Q$, then a maximal rectangle $R$ containing both $x$ and $y$ in $Q$ also contains $x+S$ and $y+S$.
+Let $R'$ be the rectangle obtained from $R$ by moving each corner of $R$ towards its center along both the horizontal and the vertical axes by $\varepsilon$.
+Then $R'$ is contained in the region bounded by $P$, and both $x,y\in R'$.
+It follows that the center of every pixel of $P$ is $r$-visible to $Y$ (in $P$), thus $Y$ covers every pixel of $P$ due to \Cref{lemma:rvisionedge}. \end{proof} \begin{assumption} We assume that $r$-guards in $P$ avoid the boundary $\partial(h\cap v)$ for every $hv\in E(G)$.
+Equivalently, an $r$-guard of $P$ must be contained in $\interior(h\cap v)$ for some $hv\in E(G)$. \end{assumption} Now \Cref{lemma:rvisionedge} implies that the region visible to an $r$-guard $x$ is determined by the unique edge $hv\in E(G)$ such that $x\in \interior(h\cap v)$.
+In this way, an $r$-guard $x$ corresponds to the edge $hv\in E(G)$ whose pixel contains it ($x\in h\cap v$).
+By \Cref{lemma:rvisionedge}, the region $r$-visible to $x$ is the union of the pixels of edges of $G$ that $r$-visible to $hv$.
+Since a sliding camera covers the union of the visibility region of the $r$-guards on its patrol, we may also make the following assumption without loss of generality. \begin{assumption} The patrol of a horizontal sliding camera is not a subset of $\partial h$ for any $h\in G_H$.
+The patrol of vertical sliding cameras is not a subset of $\partial v$ for any $v\in G_V$.
+We assume that sliding cameras are maximal (in length). \end{assumption} \Cref{lemma:rvisionedge} implies that the region covered by a horizontal or vertical sliding camera is determined by the unique slice containing its patrol.
+For future reference, let us record the raster graph adaptations of the $r$-guarding problem and sliding camera problems. \begin{definition} Given a raster graph $G$, we call \begin{itemize} \item a set $F\subseteq E(G)$ a covering set of $r$-guards, if any edge $e\in E(G)$ is $r$-visible to some $f\in F$; \item a set $M_H\subseteq G_H$ a covering set of horizontal sliding cameras, if for any vertical slice $v\in G_V$ there exists a horizontal slice $h\in M_H$ such that $hv\in E(G)$; \item a set $M_V\subseteq G_V$ a covering set of vertical sliding cameras, if for any horizontal slice $h\in G_H$ there exists a vertical slice $v\in M_V$ such that $hv\in E(G)$; \item a set $S\subseteq G_H\cup G_V$ a covering set of sliding cameras, if for any edge $hv\in E(G)$ there exists a slice $s\in S$ such that $hs\in E(G)$ or $sv\in E(G)$.
+In other words, for any $s\in G_H\cup G_V$ we have $s\in \Gamma(S)$ or $\Gamma(s)\subseteq \Gamma(S)$.\footnote{A covering set of mobile guards was defined in~\cite{gyori_mobile_2019} as the notion corresponding to vertex dominating set in $G$.
+That definition is unfortunately flawed because it does not correspond to the geometric definition.
+Note, that in grid intersection graphs, the domination number is indeed the appropriate notion for co-operative mobile guards~\cite{kosowski_cooperative_2007}.} \end{itemize} \end{definition}